 Single Application & Batch, Split Database Servers Scenario

-In some client installations, the Application Server (e.g. WebSphere) also runs any batch jobs.
+In some client installations, the Application Server (e.g., WebSphere) also runs any batch jobs.
 But the Database Server resides on a different machine.
-In this example, WebSphere will house the Web Component (e.g. OptiCash WAR file) and batch scheduling on one machine and another machine would house the database.
+In this example, WebSphere will house the Web Component (e.g., OptiCash WAR file) and batch scheduling on one machine and another machine would house the database.

 Split Application / Batch / Database Servers Scenario

-In many client installations, the Application Server (e.g. WebSphere), Batch Server, and Database Server reside on different machines.
-In this example, WebSphere will house the Web Component (e.g. OptiCash WAR file) on one machine, another machine would house the batch jobs, and another machine would house the database.
+In many client installations, the Application Server (e.g., WebSphere), Batch Server, and Database Server reside on different machines.
+In this example, WebSphere will house the Web Component (e.g., OptiCash WAR file) on one machine, another machine would house the batch jobs, and another machine would house the database.

 The JDK will still need to be installed on the Batch Server.

 Note: The entire Application Server need not be installed on the batch machine, only the JDK is required.
 This can be important to clients looking to reduce 3rd party Application Server licensing on two servers.